+We used individual-based simulations to study the potential caveats of the co-association network analysis by comparing the connectedness of co-association networks arising from false positive neutral loci vs. a combination of false positive neutral loci and true positive loci that had experienced selection to an unmeasured environment.
+Specifically, we used simulations with random sampling designs from three replicates across three demographic histories: (i) isolation by distance at equilibrium, and non-equilibrium range expansion from a (ii) single refuge or from (iii) two refugia.
+These landscape simulations were similar to lodgepole pine in the sense that they simulated large effective population sizes and resulted in similar FST across the landscape as that observed in pine ([62, 63], FST in simulations ~ 0.05, vs. FST in pine ~ 0.016 [46]).
+To explore how the allele frequencies that evolved in these simulations might yield spurious patterns under the co-association network analysis, we overlaid the 22 environmental variables used in the lodgepole pine dataset onto the landscape genomic simulations [62, 63].
+To simulate the unmeasured environment, a small proportion of SNPs (1%) were subjected to computer-generated spatially varying selection along a weak latitudinal cline [62, 63].
+We assumed that 22 environmental variables were measured, but not the “true” selective environment; our analysis thus represents the ability of co-association networks to correctly cluster selected loci even when the true selective environment was unmeasured, but a number of other environmental variables were measured (correlations between the selective environment and the other variables ranged from 0 to 0.2).
+Note that the simulations differ from the empirical data in at least two ways: (i) there is only one selective environment (so we can evaluate whether a single selective environment could result in multiple environmental response modules in the data given the correlation structure of observed environments), and (ii) loci were unlinked.

-On the simulated datasets, the P-value and Bayes factor criteria for choosing top candidate SNPs in the empirical data produced no false positives (Supplemental Figure 11), although using these criteria also reduced the proportion of true positives.
+The P-value and Bayes factor criteria for choosing top candidate SNPs in the empirical data produced no false positives with the simulated datasets (Supplemental Figure 12), although using these criteria also reduced the proportion of true positives.
 Therefore, we used less stringent criteria to analyze the simulations so that we could also better understand patterns created by unlinked, false positive neutral loci.

-We found that selected loci generally formed a single tightly connected co-association network even though they were unlinked, and that the degree of connectedness of selected loci was greater than among neutral loci (Figure 6).
-Thus, a single co-association module typically resulted from adaptation to a single selective environment.
-This occurred because of non-random associations in allele frequencies among selected loci due to selection by a common environmental factor.
-The propensity of neutral loci to form tightly-clustered co-association networks increased with the complexity of the demographic history: the false positive neutral loci from the two refugia model forming tightly connected networks (Figure 6 right column), despite the fact that all simulated loci were unlinked.
+We found that loci under selection by the same environmental factor generally formed a single tightly connected environmental response module even though they were unlinked, and that the degree of connectedness of selected loci was greater than among neutral loci (Figure 8).
+Thus, a single co-association module typically resulted from adaptation to the single selective environment in the simulations.
+This occurred because the distance threshold used to define connections in the environmental response modules was enriched for connections among selected loci that showed non-random associations in allele frequencies due to selection by a common environmental factor (Supplementary Figure 13A).

+The propensity of neutral loci to form tightly-clustered co-association networks increased with the complexity of the demographic history: the false positive neutral loci from the two refugia model formed tightly connected networks (Figure 8 right column), despite the fact that all simulated loci were unlinked.
 This occurred because of non-random associations in allele frequency due to a shared demographic history.
-In some cases, selected loci formed separate or semi-separate modules according to their strengths of selection (e.g. Figure 6a, Supplementary Figure 12).
+In some cases, selected loci formed separate or semi-separate modules according to their strengths of selection, but the underlying patterns of association were the same (e.g. Figure 8A, Supplementary Figure 14).

 Discussion